tailcallhq/tailcallhq.github.io/docs/new-relic.md

 ---
 title: Telemetry with New Relic
-description: Discover how to enhance application performance with our guide on enabling and analyzing telemetry data in Tailcall.
-Learn to configure observability support using OpenTelemetry for insights into logs, metrics, and traces, with practical integration examples for platforms like Honeycomb.io, New Relic, and Datadog.
+description: "Discover how to enhance application performance with our guide on enabling and analyzing telemetry data in Tailcall.
+Learn to configure observability support using OpenTelemetry for insights into logs, metrics, and traces, with practical integration examples for platforms like Honeycomb.io, New Relic, and Datadog."
 slug: telemetry-newrelic-guide
+sidebar_label: New Relic Telemetry
 ---

 The guide is based on [official doc](https://docs.newrelic.com/docs/more-integrations/open-source-telemetry-integrations/opentelemetry/get-started/opentelemetry-set-up-your-app/)